Coleridge-Initiative/RichContextMetadata/openaire/README.md

  - has a URL for an open access `pdf`

 Most all of the publications have titles, at a minimum, although some of those are incorrect and must be modified.
 Earlier stages of scripts lookup `publisher` and `url` properties via API, then the `pdf` property is added manually.
 Optionally, each publication may have a unique `doi` identifier.

+This script has two output modes:

+  * JSON to use for publications
+  * a "todo" list of lookups/edits required for next steps

-This script serializes a collection of entities (dicts in JSON) to add as another partition in the `corpus/pub/.json` for each publication for which all of these preconditions have been met.
+In the first mode, it serializes a collection of entities (dicts in JSON about metadata per publication) to be added as another partition in the `corpus/pub/.json` directory.
+These only get generated when all of these preconditions listed above have been met for a given publication.
-Delete entries from `corpus/pub/*.json` to cause them to be regenerated.

 ```
 ./bin/stitch.py
 ```

+Sometimes no open access PDF will be available for a publication.
+For those cases, set the property `"pdf": null` and move them into the file `corpus/rejects.json` for managing dead ends, i.e., to avoid this script getting stuck.

+In the second mode, this script generates a list of items to be looked up, which will be manual work.
+Then edit the `dat/rcc_out.json` with those changes and run the script again so it will shift into the first mode.

+Iterate on this step to generate more entries for the corpus.
+Again, most of this will require manual work, although the script helps identify the next set of entries that require the least changes to be usable.
+The scripts described in the next section may help automate lookups in some common cases.

-## 5. Parse known sites
+## 5. Parse metadata from known sites

-We know the regular format of some sites, such as _Europe PMC_, and can parse the HTML from a publication's web page to extract the needed
+Some sites, such as _Europe PMC_, use consistent formats for metadata embedded in HTML.
+So we can parse the HTML from a publication's web page to extract needed properties:
-metadata:

 ```
 ./bin/stitch.py > todo